oj713/Image-Processing/README.md

 * Can load ppm, jpg, and png images.
 * Can create projects with multiple layers and toggle visibility for each layer.
 * Can save the project as the topmost visible image in ppm, jpg, or png format.
-* Can save the project as a text file that can later be loaded, preserving all layers of the project.
+* Can save and load the project as a text file that preserves all layers of the project.
 * Supports three different input methods.
     * text: give commands to project via console input.
 No displayed image, but provides confirmation/error prompts.
     * script: load a given script file of text commands and execute.